 I promised more gluten-free recipes when we thought Ella might be gluten-intolerant.
 It turns out she’s not, shellfish was the culprit, but I am well-stocked with alternative flours, so I’m keeping my promise.
 Besides, just because we aren’t cutting it out entirely doesn’t mean we shouldn’t eat less of it.

 We are still about five weeks away from peak strawberry season, but I bought a package at Safeway this past week that was pretty good.
-Otherwise, to get our strawberry fix, we rely on frozen organic strawberries.
+Otherwise, to get our strawberry fix, we rely on frozen organic strawberries, which is what I used to make this strawberry vanilla smoothie.
 We purchase the big bag at Costco unless we are fortunate to still have some Oregon strawberries in the freezer.
 When the season hits, check out this handy guide to freezing your local strawberry harvest.Continue reading “Strawberry Vanilla Smoothie”

 It’s hard to believe the Easters with my “little girls” are now memories.
 Such happy ones, though, and I’m pulling them out today in picture form.
 I’m also including some favorite Easter recipe links in case you need some last-minute ideas.Continue reading “Easter”